CompEngIoT-UnicalStudentsOrg/SB-Documentation/docker-deploy-cloud/heroku.md

 ### Docker app

-Building a docker app is quite simple too, you need the heroku cli, git and dockeron your machine.
+Building a docker app is quite simple too, you need the heroku cli, git and docker installed on your machine.
-Using the same app from the other example, I also add a **Dockerfile** file:
+Using the same app from the other example, I also added a **Dockerfile** file in the same directory:

 ```Dockerfile
 FROM golang:1.15-alpine AS builder